sprintup/blah/README.md

 - rebasing creates new commit (SHAs for changes in history)
 - `git log --all --decorate --oneline --graph --max-count=5` shows all branchs graph history, limiting to last 5 commits; "dog -decorate -oneline -graph"

-##### This is what the setup looks like
+##### This is what the setup looks like:
-- The process was create two subsequent commits on f1, then 2 commits on f2, then a third commit on f1 and run either a merge or rebase.
+- The process was create two subsequent commits on branch f1, then 2 commits on branch f2, then a third commit on f1 and run either a merge or rebase.
 ![prepRebase](/assets/prepRebase.png)

 ##### In the below image, on top you can see the history after a rebase.
 On the bottom the history after a merge: